High School Debate (HSPDP)

 The Claremont program offers more in a single week than many 2-week summer debate programs offered in the US and abroad.
-John Meany, the summer program director and principal instructor, developed the CHSSA parliamentary debate format and the HSPDP format.
+John Meany, the summer program director and principal instructor, created the HSPDP format.

 This summer, students will have the opportunity to learn competitive and professional skills in an innovative college bridge program offering the following: